petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/dynamic-data-lists/creating-data-lists.md

     ![Click permissions on the list you want to manage.](./creating-data-lists/images/02.png)

 1. Select *Add Record* for the Roles that need permissions.
 To give unauthenticated Users permission to add records select *Add Record* for Guest.
 Click *Save* to finish.

+[^1]: Documents added in a DDL with the Documents and Media field type do not inherit the permissions of the DDL.
+Instead, the permissions are defined by the Documents and Media configuration for the uploaded Document.
+This means that Documents uploaded in a tightly restricted DDL can be more accessible than the DDL records.

 New records can be added to a list from Site Administration or from a page that has the Dynamic Data Lists Display widget.
 See the section below for configuring this widget.